rust-lang/reference/src/expressions.md

 The `+`, `-`, `*`, `/`, `%`, `&`, `|`, `^`, `<<`, and `>>` operators may be
 composed with the `=` operator.
 The expression `lval OP= val` is equivalent to `lval = lval OP val`.
 For example, `x = x + 1` may be written as `x += 1`.
 Any such expression always has the [`unit`](types.html#tuple-types) type.
+These operators can all be overloaded using the trait with the same name as for the normal operation followed by 'Assign', for example, `std::ops::AddAssign` is used to overload `+=`.

 ### Operator precedence